How to Get Hired After You Have Been Fired

 What can you do to help yourself get hired for a new job after you've been fired?
 Getting fired is difficult for many reasons, and the stress of losing your job is often compounded by the fear that you will have difficulty securing another position.
 However, there are some measures you can take to minimize the consequences that a termination will have on your job search.

-2. Ask your references to provide recommendations on LinkedIn or in written form.
+Ask Your References to Provide Recommendations on Linkedin or in Written Form.
 By drawing employers’ attention to this type of positive information, you can counteract some of the negative perceptions of your dismissal.
-Share these recommendations when networking or with your job applications when possible.
+Share these online or written recommendations when networking or with your job applications when possible.

-3, Create or update your portfolio if you are in a field where work samples like reports, spreadsheets, PowerPoint slides, grant proposals, graphic designs, webpages, or computer programs are showcased.
+Create or update your portfolio if you are in a field where work samples like reports, spreadsheets, PowerPoint slides, grant proposals, graphic designs, websites, or computer programs are showcased.
 Showing employers evidence of impressive work products can counterbalance some of the negative perceptions about your firing.

-7. Remember that networking through friends, fellow parishioners, neighbors, professional colleagues and college alumni will be more important than ever after a firing.
+Remember that networking through friends, fellow parishioners, neighbors, professional colleagues, and college alumni will be more important than ever after a firing.
 These contacts will be more likely to listen to the nuances and explanations for your firing than employers at large.
 If they still believe that you can add value as an employee, then they might be willing to advocate for you at their employer or through their contacts.
-Here are networking tips to help you best utilize your network.
+Review tips to help you best utilize your network.